 The Monkey Hook is one of the most innovative and fun-to-use products we’ve ever discovered!

-- It’s low profile feature results in a hook that is only nominally visible and makes only a tiny hole.
+- Its low profile results in a hook that is only nominally visible and makes only a tiny hole.

 - The lightweight, super-strong spring steel enables anyone to hang a picture, mirror, or wall accessory of up to 50 lbs. securely – and in just seconds!

 - There are NO tools needed.
 Just use your hands!